Breast Reconstruction Naples, FL

-Breast Reconstruction Surgery With Dr. Gill
+Breast Reconstruction Surgery With Dr. Casey Holmes

 Breast Reconstruction FAQs

 There are many options in breast reconstruction and no one choice is best for everyone.
-Implant based reconstructions offer the advantage of shorter operative time and recovery, lack of donor site scars (ie the abdomen or back when using autologous tissue reconstruction) and the ability in some cases to undergo immediate single stage reconstruction.
+Implant-based reconstructions offer the advantage of shorter operative time and recovery, lack of donor site scars (ie the abdomen or back when using autologous tissue reconstruction) and the ability in some cases to undergo immediate single-stage reconstruction.
 However, when using implants one must remember there is always a chance you may need to replace your implants over time.

 This is the most common way to perform autologous breast reconstruction, and it requires taking tissue from the abdomen.
 During surgery, an incision is made just above the pubic area between the hip bones, similar to in a tummy tuck.
-Dr. Gill will divide the lower end of the muscle, rotate the tissue, and tunnel it up under the skin to the chest area to create the breast.
+Dr. Holmes will divide the lower end of the muscle, rotate the tissue, and tunnel it up under the skin to the chest area to create the breast.
 The upper portion of the muscle remains attached to its original position for blood supply for the tissue flap.

-This method is similar to the attached TRAM flap, but requires less muscle.
+This method is similar to the attached TRAM flap but requires less muscle.
 A portion of the abdominal muscle, as well as skin and fat, will be completely removed from the abdomen and moved to the chest to reconstruct the breast.
 Blood vessels will be reconnected to vessels of the underarm or chest.
-Because this procedure uses a smaller portion of muscle, abdominal strength will not be affected as greatly and recovery may be easier.
+Because this procedure uses a smaller portion of the muscle, abdominal strength will not be affected as greatly and recovery may be easier.

-Most patients feel the most discomfort during the first few days after surgery.
-This is largely controlled with an oral pain medication prescribed by Dr. Gill.
+Most patients feel the most discomfort during the first few days after breast surgery.
+This is largely controlled with an oral pain medication prescribed by Dr. Holmes.
 After the first few days, you will transition to over-the-counter pain medication.
 It is normal for the breasts to feel swollen and tender at first, but this subsides over the first few weeks.
-You will wear a comfortable but supportive bra for the first 4 to 5 weeks after surgery, after which you may transition back to a more normal bra with underwire.
+You will wear a comfortable but supportive bra for the first 4 to 5 weeks after surgery, after which you may transition back to a more normal bra with an underwire.
 Most patients may resume normal exercise 4 to 6 weeks after surgery.
-Dr. Gill will be highly involved in your post-operative management and guide you as you gradually increase your activity level.
+Dr. Holmes will be highly involved in your post-operative management and guide you as you gradually increase your activity level.